Services for Aboriginal and Torres Strait Islander participants

 Vocational Training and Employment Centres (VTECs) prepare Aboriginal and Torres Strait Islander jobseekers for guaranteed employment, providing wrap around support for training and employment preparation for the first 26 weeks of work, at no cost to the employer.

 Applications have now closed for the first grants round of the Jobs and Market Fund for projects that help address under-supplied markets, including in rural and remote Australia, and build the evidence base for interventions to support NDIS market and workforce growth.
-There will be further grants rounds in 2019.
-Please visit the Community Grants Hub website for more information on the Jobs and Market Fund and how to apply for a grant.
+Please visit the Community Grants Hub website for more information on the Jobs and Market Fund.

 Visit the NDIS Demand Map to see projected demand for services in your area.